By Paul Taylor

 Androgenetic alopecia is the most common type of hair loss affecting both men and women.
 Stress can’t cause androgenetic alopecia, but it can make it worse.

-the nutrient supply in the blood and so the hair follicles then start growing smaller and weaker.
+the nutrient supply in the blood which then causes the hair follicles to get smaller and weaker.
 Hair loss then follows.

 In the stress response, blood is diverted away from the extremities, including the skin.
 Your skin will often turn pale as a result, and this can include the scalp.
 And, as just explained, if the hair follicles don’t receive enough nutrients from the blood supply, hair growth can start to suffer.

 But there’s more to the stress response than simply diverting blood